sysbio-vo/sysbio-course/en/NGSchool2017.md

 >
 ```

-Wait, but we need the latest version, which is 3.4, why do we have 3.2 \(it can happen with many packages and versions\)?
+Wait, but we need the latest version, which is 3.4, why do we have 3.2?
 Didn't we update the system properly?
 Let's check the metadata of the package within Ubuntu repository:

 ```bash
 apt-cache show r-base
 ```

-We can also look at the version table as well:
+We can also look at the version table as well \(shows if a package is installed and to which repository it belongs to\):

 ```bash
 apt-cache policy r-base